Professor Visa Sponsorship Jobs in Hawaii

 What visa types are most commonly used for professor roles in Hawaii?

 The H-1B visa is the most common pathway for professors in Hawaii, as teaching and research faculty positions typically qualify as specialty occupations requiring at least a master's or doctoral degree.
 The O-1A visa is an option for researchers with exceptional recognition in their field.
-Many universities also use the J-1 Exchange Visitor visa for shorter-term visiting scholar and research appointments.
+Many universities also use the J-1 visa Exchange Visitor visa for shorter-term visiting scholar and research appointments.

 Which cities in Hawaii have the most professor visa sponsorship jobs?